Composition series of arbitrary cardinality in modular lattices and abelian categories: Background

 It should be noted that there is a dual theory for quotient objects in an abelian category $\Cat$, which can be viewed as the presented theory in $\Cat^{op}$.
-In particular, pushouts become pullbacks and vice-versa.
-In Section~\ref{sec:selfDual}, we will have need of both theories simultaneously, and so we introduce the relevant notation here.
-For an object $X$ and two quotient maps $q_Y:X\to Y$, $q_Z:X\to Z$, we denote the pushout by $Y\amalg_X Z$.
-This is also the cokernel object of the map $(\ker q_Y+\ker q_Z)\to X$.
-Finally, we note that if $Y$ is a subobject of $X$, then there is a one-to-one corresondence between subobjects of $Z$ of $X$ with $Y\subob Z$ and subobjects of $X/Y$ which sends $Z$ to $Z/Y$.
+As we shall see in later sections, it is sometimes useful to move between the lattice of subobjects and that of quotient objects.
+To that end, we formulate the third and fourth isomorphism theorems in the language of this paper.